Ennis has goal, 2 assists as Senators beat Oilers 5-2 - WHIZ News

-Artem Anisimov, Connor Brown, Anthony Duclair and Vladislav Namestnikov also scored to help the Senators snap a five-game losing streak.
+Artem Anisimov, Connor Brown, Anthony Duclair and Vladislav Namestnikov also scored to help the Senators snap a five-game losing streak, including a 5-2 loss at Vancouver on Tuesday night.
 Craig Anderson, returning from a lower-body injury, stopped 24 shots.

+“We’ve been good on back-to-back in the second game for whatever reason this season,” Ennis said.
+“We knew it wasn’t good enough in Vancouver.
+We still didn’t come out with our best in the first, but we stuck with it and got the win.”

 Jujhar Khaira and Oscar Klefbom had goals for the Oilers, losers of three of their last four.
 Mikko Koskinen gave up three goals on 12 shots before leaving in the second period.
 Mike Smith finished with 11 saves.